Ashgabat: Museums and galleries

-Museums include the Turkmen Fine Arts Museum and Turkmen Carpet Museum, noted for their impressive collection of woven carpets as well as a Turkmen history museum and the Ashgabat National Museum of History, which displays artifacts dating back to the Parthian and Persian civilizations.
+Other major cultural institutions include the Turkmen Fine Arts Museum and the Turkmen Carpet Museum, known for its extensive carpet collection, as well as the Ashgabat National Museum of History, which displays artifacts from the Parthian and Persian eras.

-The Watan Mukaddesligi Museum is located in the southwest of Ashgabat, within the Halk Hakydasy Memorial Complex.
-Opened in 2014, the museum focuses on preserving and showcasing the historical and cultural heritage of Turkmenistan.
-It features four thematic halls dedicated to events such as the Battle of Geoktepe, World War II, the 1948 Ashgabat earthquake, and the modern development of Ashgabat.
-The museum houses over 1,000 exhibits.
+The Watan Mukaddesligi Museum, located within the Halk Hakydasy Memorial Complex in southwestern Ashgabat, opened in 2014.
+Its four thematic halls contain over 1,000 exhibits documenting the Battle of Geoktepe, World War II, the 1948 Ashgabat earthquake, and modern urban development.